 Featured Resource: Download your 5700+ words free print friendly guide on 15 Claim Chart Mistakes that can hamper your chances to win litigation:

-The project required us to identify infringement of our client’s technology by the hybrid car of the infringer.
+The project required us to identify the infringement of our client’s technology by a hybrid car of the infringer.
 This was a kind of infringement project where finding relevant publicly available information was tough because automobile companies don’t disclose technical information in their product literature.